A Game Theoretic Model for the Formation of Navigable Small-World Networks --- the Tradeoff between Distance and Reciprocity: Properties of the DRB Game

+The proof of the above theorem provides valuable insights into the scalability of the game.
+Notice that a $k$-dimension grid contains a total of $|V|=n^k$ players, so the above theorem states that, for any non-zero strategy profile, the convergence time to navigable NE is at most $O(|V|^{\frac{1}{k}})$ synchronous steps if players move synchronously in the best response dynamics.
+Also, any player $u$ involved in the cascade of adopting $r_u=k$ can make this best decision locally according to the strategies of the players in his neighborhood.
+Thus our game is scalable with the number of players.

-Next, we would like to see if the navigable equilibrium can also tolerate deviations of players, even if the deviations could be arbitrary and there is no guarantee that deviated players are better off.
+Next, we would like to see if the navigable equilibrium can also tolerate perturbations of players under best response dynamics, where the perturbations could be arbitrary and there is no guarantee that perturbed players are better off.
 From Theorem~\ref{thm:reachable}, we know that as long as not all nodes deviate to zero, there exists a best response dynamic sequence for the system to go back to the navigable small world, and if all nodes move synchronously, the system reaches the navigable small world in at most $k\lfloor n/2\rfloor$ synchronous steps.
-We now give a further result on the stability of navigable small-world in tolerating perturbations of random players: we show that even if each individual independently deviates to an arbitrary strategy with a fairly large probability, the system moves back to the navigable small world in just one synchronous step, and even if players move asynchronously, it is guaranteed that the system moves back to the navigable small world after each node takes at least one asynchronous step.
+We now give a further result on the stability of navigable small-world in tolerating perturbations of random players: we show that even if each individual independently perturbs to an arbitrary strategy with a fairly large probability, the system moves back to the navigable small world in just one synchronous step, and even if players move asynchronously, it is guaranteed that the system moves back to the navigable small world after each node takes at least one asynchronous step.